Kicksecure/security-misc/README.md

   and thwart certain kernel exploitation attempts) and kernel warnings in the `WARN()` path.

-- Force immediate system reboot on the occurrence of a single kernel panic, reducing the risk and impact of denial of service attacks and both cold and warm boot attacks.
+- Force immediate system reboot on the occurrence of a single kernel panic, reducing the risk and impact of denial-of-service attacks and both cold and warm boot attacks.

 - Force immediate kernel panic on OOM (out of memory) which the above setting will force an immediate system reboot, as opposed to placing any reliance on the oom_killer to avoid arbitrarily terminating security features based on their OOM score.
-Note this creates the risk of userspace-based denial of service attacks that maliciously fill memory.
+Note this creates the risk of userspace-based denial-of-service attacks that maliciously fill memory.

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.